 There are many types of unexpected challenges that we encounter every day.
 Participants will work in small groups to develop responses to some of these issues.

 Dealing with Difficult People

-This session will give participants an opportunity to understand difficult behavior, identify some coping strategies, and discuss the difficult person they find most trying.
+This session will give participants an opportunity to understand difficult behaviour, identify some coping strategies, and discuss the difficult person they find most trying.